There is one key, cardinal error men make when looking to improve their grooming:

 Here’s a galling thought:

 77% of men use their friends and significant others for information about grooming, yet only 43% use magazines or blogs.

-Which means that over half of men approach their grooming based on word-of-mouth speculation, rather than expert recommendations and proper, rigorous research.
+This means that over half of men approach their grooming based on word-of-mouth speculation rather than expert recommendations and proper, rigorous research.

 Now, you might see no problem with this:

 Who can you trust if not your family and friends?

 But in truth, unless you happen to surround yourself with dermatologists, stylists, and hygiene experts, the information you’re getting is based entirely on their own experience and will be particular to their own specific attributes.

 And as we’ve already discussed plenty here, your personal grooming needs and wants are deeply specific to you.